 The most famous superhero without any superpowers is Batman.
 In one of those recent DC franchise films, Aquaman asks Batman what exactly is his superpower, to which Batman retorts ‘I’m rich.’
 Banal and materialistic, but halfway convincing in the DC Universe.

 The universe in which the Phantom is set is almost identical to our own.
 There are no super powers, super heroes, nor super villains.
 The only monsters are other people, who choose to do evil, either on a minor or on a mega scale.
 The Phantom’s power is that he chooses to do good, and that he does not hesitate to face human monsters of any size.
-I suppose we wish that there were really were more people like that, and that is why so many of us still buy Phantom comics.
+I suppose we wish that there really were more people like that, and that is why so many of us still buy Phantom comics.